HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 ### `SameSite`
 As a much more recent addition to cookie protections, the `Same-Site` flag is a powerful protection against [Cross-Site Request Forgery (CSRF)](https://en.wikipedia.org/wiki/Cross-site_request_forgery) attacks (often also known as XSRF).

 These attacks work by using the fact that browsers will typically include relevant cookies in all requests.
-Therefore if you are logged in, and so have cookies set, and then visit a malicious site, it can make a call for an API and the browser will "helpfully" send the cookies.
+Therefore, if you are logged in, and so have cookies set, and then visit a malicious site, it can make a call for an API and the browser will "helpfully" send the cookies.
 Adding the `SameSite` attribute to a Cookie, allows a website to inform the browser not to send the cookies when calls are issued from third-party sites and hence the attack fails.

 Being a recently introduced mechanism, the usage of Same-Site cookies is much lower as we would expect at 0.1% of requests on both desktop and mobile.
 There are use cases when a cookie should be sent cross-site.
-For example, single sign on sites implicitly work by setting the cookie along with an authnetication token.
+For example, single sign on sites implicitly work by setting the cookie along with an authentication token.

 <figure markdown>
 | Configuration | Desktop | Mobile |